-ARTICLE: PDF OnlyAcoustic Discrimination of Three Types of Infant CriesFULLER, BARBARA F.Nursing Research: May 1991 - Volume 40 - Issue 3 - p 156-160 Buy Abstract The ability of acoustic characteristics, both separately and in linear combination with others, to differentiate among procedural pain-induced, hungry, and fussy crying was explored using audiorecordings of cries from healthy 2 to 4-month-old infants.
+ARTICLE: PDF OnlyAcoustic Discrimination of Three Types of Infant CriesFULLER, BARBARA F.Nursing Research 40(3):p 156-160, May 1991.
+Buy Abstract The ability of acoustic characteristics, both separately and in linear combination with others, to differentiate among procedural pain-induced, hungry, and fussy crying was explored using audiorecordings of cries from healthy 2 to 4-month-old infants.
 Fussy cries were less tense than hungry or pain-induced cries and pain-induced cries had significantly stronger second formant amplitudes than fussy or hungry cries.
 Formants and tenseness were important contributors to a linear combination of acoustic measures, derived from discriminant function analysis, which correctly classified 74% of the procedural pain-induced crying specimens.
 The inability of this linear combination of acoustic measures to identify correctly approximately one-third of the cry specimens suggests that the discrete acoustic differences among the three situationally defined types of crying is not large. © Lippincott-Raven Publishers.